ericwq/examples/tty/server.md

 - `run_server()` prints port and session key to the standard output.
 The output starts with "MOSH CONNECT ".
 - `run_server()` ignores signal `SIGHUP`, `SIGPIPE`.
 - `run_server()` calls `fork()` to detach from terminal.
-  - Parent process prints the license information and terminates.
+  - Parent process prints the license information and exits.
   - Child process continues.
 - `run_server()` redirects `STDIN_FILENO`, `STDOUT_FILENO`, `STDERR_FILENO` to `"/dev/null"` for non-verbose mode.
 - `run_server()` calls [`forkpty()`](#forkpty) to create a new process operating in a pseudo terminal.